Multi-Functional Chirp Signalling for Next-Generation Multi-Carrier Wireless Networks: Communications, Sensing and ISAC Perspectives: Chirp-aided Sensing and ISAC

 \subsection{Multicarrier Chirp Waveforms for ISAC}

 Given their advantages in both sensing and communications, chirp waveforms constitute an excellent waveform candidate for ISAC.
 Under a multicarrier architecture, AFDM enables a transmitter to illuminate targets and transmit high-rate data simultaneously using a common waveform.
-The chirps reflected from targets can be processed using techniques such as ''dechirping" or DAFT processing to extract target range and velocity information.
+The chirps reflected from targets can be processed using techniques such as ``dechirping" or DAFT processing to extract target range and velocity information.
 A notable feature of AFDM is its ability to extract sensing information from even a single pilot chirp embedded in a transmission frame.
 This characteristic, inherent in the chirp structure, permits efficient estimation of multipath delays and Doppler shifts at a modest overhead \cite{bemani2024integrated}.

 A powerful AFDM-ISAC scheme that fully exploits these inherent chirp advantages is shown in Fig. \ref{ISAC}, which uses pulse compression via dechirping.
 The key idea is to use a single chirp subcarrier for high-resolution sensing.
 As shown in Fig. \ref{ISAC}(b), the AFDM-ISAC waveform utilizes the $N/2$-th chirp subcarrier for sensing, along with double guard bands of length $G$ on both sides.
 At the receiver, dechirping is applied to that chirp subcarrier.
-By carefully designing a low-pass filter, the interference imposed by communication subcarriers can be effectively eliminated, both at the transmitter and in the received echoes.
-As a result, this approach eliminates the need for costly full-duplex RF isolation, allowing the system to support concurrent transmission and reception at modest hardware complexity.
+By carefully designing a low-pass filter, the interference imposed by communication subcarriers can be effectively eliminated, both at the transmitter and in the received echoes. {For monostatic sensing, where the ISAC transmitter and receiver are co-located, the receiver suffers from strong onboard leakage from the transmitter, which necessitates self-interference cancellation due to full-duplex operation.
+It is worth noting that, in the proposed design, mixing the sensing chirp with the onboard transmitter leakage yields only a direct-current component, whereas the other subcarriers produce much higher frequency components than the target.
+Hence, the latter may be readily suppressed by the low-pass filter (LPF).
+By placing the analog-to-digital converter (ADC) after the LPF, receiver saturation induced by transmitter leakage can be effectively mitigated.
+As a result, the proposed scheme eliminates the need for expensive full-duplex RF isolation, thereby enabling simultaneous transmission and reception at a relatively low hardware complexity.}

+{Note that the above receiver operates in the continuous time domain and processes each chirp segment separately\footnote{ {The related comments of the anonymous reviewer are much appreciated.}}.
+By contrast, as highlighted in \cite{nisar2026zak}, discrete chirps enable simultaneous resolution in both the delay and Doppler domains.
+Moreover, such a discrete radar approach can reduce both the complexity of the radar processing and the peak-to-average power ratio (PAPR)~\cite{mehrotra2025discrete}.
+Investigating AFDM-based sensing associated with discrete chirps, therefore, constitutes an interesting direction for future research.}